 Do I need a visa to travel from one EAC country to the next?

 If you are a citizen of any one of the 6 EAC Partner States you will not need a visa to travel to any of the countries within the EAC bloc.
 For visitors from outside East Africa, please check individual EAC Partner State Immigration/Home Affairs websites for visa information.

 Which documents do I need to carry along with me when travelling to any EAC state?

-Standard travel documents such as national passports apply for East Africans and non-East Africans alike, although East Africans may use the East African Passport, temporary travel documents, National Identification cards in place of either national or East African passports where applicable.
+Standard travel documents such as national passports apply for East Africans and non-East Africans alike, although East Africans may use temporary travel documents or National Identification cards in place of the national passport where applicable.